alltonp/reprobate/README.md

 ### How do I configure it?
 - see the examples in checks.csv in your reprobate installation (it is created on first run)

-### Can I configure how shouty it is etc?
+### Can I make is more/less shouty?
-- see instructions in checks.csv
+- see instructions for defcon level in checks.csv

+### what else can it do you?
+- Broadacasts: coming soon
+- Dogfood: coming soon

 -----

 Copyright © 2014-2015 Flatmap Ltd